htcondor/htcondor/docs/man-pages/condor_fetchlog.rst

 *machine-name*, and asks it to return a log file from that machine.
 Which log file is determined from the *subsystem[.extension]* argument.
 The log file is printed to standard output.
-This command eliminates the need to remotely log in to a machine in order to retrieve a daemon’s log file.
+This command eliminates the need to remotely log in to a machine in order to retrieve a daemon's log file.

 For security purposes of authentication and authorization, this command requires ``ADMINISTRATOR`` level of access.

-The *subsystem[.extension]* argument is utilized to construct the log file’s name.
-Without an optional *.extension*, the value of the configuration variable named *subsystem*\ \_LOG defines the log file’s name.
+The *subsystem[.extension]* argument is utilized to construct the log file's name.
+Without an optional *.extension*, the value of the configuration variable named *subsystem*\ \_LOG defines the log file's name.
 When specified, the *.extension* is appended to this value.

 The *subsystem* argument is any value ``$(SUBSYSTEM)`` that has a